Biographical Sketch

 During his bachelor, master and doctoral studies, he had the opportunity to explore a wide range of research topics in Software Engineering (SE) such as IR-based Traceability Recovery, Mining Software Repositories (MSR), Software maintenance and evolution and Empirical Software Engineering.
 During the experience as postdoc in the SEAL group he investigated further SE research fields such as Mobile Computing, Continuous Delivery and Continuous integration.
 Currently, His research interests are in the domain of Software Engineering (SE) and cloud computing (CC): DevOps (e.g., Continuous Delivery, Continuous integration), Machine learning applied to SE, Software maintenance and evolution (with particular focus on Cloud, mobile, and Cyber-physical applications), Mobile Computing.
 Moreover, he is promoting research on "Summarization Techniques for Code, Changes, and Testing".
 Another topic that is also of his interest is Code Review, indeed, he is currently working and advising students on research ideas aimed at automating the process of code inspection.

 His research was funded by one Swiss National Science Foundation Grant in the past.
-Currently his research
+His research is currently (or was recently) supported by

 - Dr. Panichella was selected in 2019 as one of the top-20 (second in Switzerland) Most Active Early Stage Researchers Worldwide (results reported by the JSS journal) in SE.